Scarab Research

 Scarab Research is a research and development company specialized in recommender systems and machine learning.

 History

 Scarab Research was founded in 2009 by a group of European scientists and IT engineers.
 Its development operations were based in Budapest, Hungary.

 That time personalized recommendations offer had been a new way for returning customers to discover products that match their personal tastes, even though they may never heard of them before.

+Before its acquisition, Scarab Research was one of the first Central European companies to develop a scalable, real-time product recommendation engine using machine learning.
+The company’s technology was implemented by various online retailers across Europe, and contributed significantly to the early adoption of personalization in e-commerce in the region.

-In December 2013, Scarab Research was acquired by Emarsys.
+In December 2013, Scarab Research was acquired by Emarsys (an SAP company).

 Scarab Cloud

 Scarab Cloud is the name of Scarab Research's cloud-based SaaS e-commerce product recommender service.